 Note: Separate PDQ summaries on Breast Cancer Screening; Breast Cancer Treatment; Male Breast Cancer Treatment; Breast Cancer Treatment and Pregnancy; and Levels of Evidence for Cancer Screening and Prevention Studies are also available.

 Factors With Adequate Evidence of Increased Risk of Breast Cancer

 Based on solid evidence, female sex and increasing age are the major risk factors for the development of breast cancer.

 Magnitude of Effect: Women have a lifetime risk of developing breast cancer that is approximately 100 times the risk for men.
 The short-term risk of breast cancer in a 70-year-old woman is about ten times that of a 30-year-old woman.

 Based on solid evidence, women who inherit gene mutations associated with breast cancer have an increased risk.

 Magnitude of Effect: Variable, depending on gene mutation, family history, and other risk factors affecting gene expression.

-Factors Associated With Decreased Risk of Breast Cancer
+Factors With Adequate Evidence of Decreased Risk of Breast Cancer

 Based on solid evidence, exercising strenuously for more than 4 hours per week is associated with reduced breast cancer risk.